Year 7 – Choosing Subject Options for Year 8

 This is an innovative course for those pupils who enjoy reading about Greek myths and legends, such as Hercules and Theseus and the Minotaur, as well as exploring Aesop’s Fables.
 Pupils will also study major festivals such as the Olympics.

 Classical Civilisation is a stimulating blend of English, History, Drama, Philosophy, Art and Archaeology all mixed into one subject.
 Pupils do not need to know any Latin and will not be learning any Latin.
-You just need an enthusiasm for the ancient world and its immense contribution to the world in which we live today.
+They just need an enthusiasm for the ancient world and its immense contribution to the world in which we live today.

 Pupils continue to study the Cambridge Latin Course with its gripping description of the eruption of Vesuvius amongst other exciting adventures encountered by Caecilius and friends.
 Learning of the grammar and vocabulary is made fun by the use of technology in lessons as well as project-based lessons.
 Study of the language is supplemented by exploration of life in Roman Britain during the 1st century AD, including Boudica’s rebellion as well as gladiators and amphitheatre.